peteryoda/Deep_learning_MOOC_notebooks/README.md

 ## Deep Learning Andrew Ng notebooks

 ### Neural Networks and Deep Learning
-building logistic regression with a Neural Network mindset;
+Building logistic regression with a Neural Network mindset;
 Planar data classification with one hidden layer; Building a Deep Neural Network step by step (Forward and Backward Propagation fundamentals); Deep Neural Network for Image Classification : application